jadecobra/python_tdd_exercises/source/truth_table_06_exclusive_disjunction.rst

           return False
       return True

-  I remove the repetition since it's exactly the same statement as the first
+* I remove the repetition since it is exactly the same statement as the first

   .. code-block:: python